 You're doing it because of all the things you'll be able to say you want to happen because of it.

-Massive new employment, uh unbridled economic growth, punishment of corporate jet owners, all of this if we could just get the new stimulus.
+Massive new employment, unbridled economic growth, punishment of corporate jet owners, all of this if we could just get the new stimulus.

-The faction figures are in.
+Yes, we've got this, the faction figures are in.

-What they're gonna do.
+What they're going to do.

 They want to be able to say what will happen if it passes, what the Republicans are preventing from happening.